 So it was fake battle plans in a saddle bag dropped intentionally close to Turkish forces that marked the beginning of a collapse of Ottoman control over the region.
 However the truly remarkable action is documented by the Australian War Memorial, which gives a detailed first-person account: an October 31st battle in 1917 that enabled Britain to drive towards dominant control over Palestine:

 The final phase of this all day battle was the famous mounted charge of the 4th Light Horse Brigade.
 Commencing at dusk, members of the brigade stormed through the Turkish defences and seized the strategic town of Beersheba.
 The capture of Beersheba enabled British Empire forces to break the Ottoman line near Gaza on 7 November and advance into Palestine.

-Such a charge was a surprise not only to the opposing forces, mounted Australians and New Zealanders were innovating as fast as they rode, turning bayonets into swords as they charged into artillery and machine guns:
+Such a charge brought many surprises to opposing forces as the mounted Australians and New Zealanders were innovating as fast as they rode (also known as being under-equipped and sent to their death), turning bayonets into swords as they charged towards Ottoman artillery and machine guns:

 Though the ANZAC cavalry had never trained for such an assault, Chauvel ordered his forces to charge the Ottoman forces fortified in trenches.
 They galloped so fast that the Ottoman marksmen couldn’t adjust their range quickly enough to effectively aim at the advancing cavalry.

 The Beersheba victory was even more significant in terms of what had failed to materialize before black Australians arrived on the scene.